 The City Clerk’s office is responsible for the management of vital records, such as birth certificates, death certificates and marriage licenses.
 For a complete list of who can obtain a certified or non-certified copy of a vital record, in accordance with MRSA Title 22, Section 2706, please click here.

-- To request a copy of a birth certificate, please complete the Birth Record Request Form.
+- To request a copy of a birth certificate, please complete the Birth Certificate Request Form

-- To request a copy of your marriage license, please complete the Certified Marriage License Request.
+- To request a copy of your marriage license, please complete the Marriage Certificate Request Form

 Are you getting married?
 You will need to fill out your intentions, you can do this at the City Clerk’s Office or fill out VS2-A Marriage Intentions and bring it with you to the City Clerk’s Office.
 Make sure you bring proof of residency (driver’s license, state ID).